-- Setup: many have tried but some are successful because of the types of hoops Google wants you to hop through (i.e. business license verifications, identity background checks, proper photos, geographic selections, bids, etc.).
+- Setup: many have tried but some are unsuccessful because of the types of hoops Google wants you to hop through (i.e. business license verifications, identity background checks, proper photos and headshots, geographic selections, bid settings, etc.).

-- Lead processing:We have a helpful sheet we can give you for free to help with the management.
+- Lead processing:We have a helpful sheet we can give you for free to help keep track of LSA lead attribution, disputes, and management (reach out and we can grant you access).
 That said, this can be very time-consuming and not all employees are going to be effective at properly following the protocols to maximize refunds to your account.
-With each lead being potentially $150 - this can really not be a cost effective decision.
+With each lead being $40-200+ there's a sizable risk involved if the disputes aren't managed properly (and consistently!).
 So, you may find yourself in a "tripping over a dollar to pick up a dime" type situation.

-At the core of our LSA offering is our specialty in being able to manage the incoming leads and processing the refunds you're owed.
+At the core of our LSA offering is our inside scoop on what moves the needle for the LSA algorithm, and our specialty in being able to manage the incoming leads and processing the refunds you're owed.
 This can be time-consuming and frankly, at $50-200 per call (depending on practice area) you'll need our help to ensure you're not paying for leads that are irrelevant to your practice.

 LSA's are a new way of advertising, but potential clients will still look to reviews to make their decision.
-If you don't have any, we recommend getting started with Google.
+If you don't have any, we recommend getting started.
 Nifty has review acquisition services that can be added to your LSA management.
-That said, "reviews" aren't really what we've seen move the dial - but - RECENCY of reviews is a big indicator to Google on who should and shouldn't be in these ad results.
+That said, "reviews" by themselves aren't really what moves the dial - but - RECENCY of reviews is a big indicator to Google on who should and shouldn't be in these ad results.